A

 various ways.
 A linear territory could assume the form of travelling

 1500km up and down a river, or along a coast.
+(For example, evidence of

 to remove themselves from the territories claimed by the parent band.